ajsaule/kanban-board/API-DOCS.md

 #### `GET - /boards`

-- Returns an array of boards and the subsequent data
+- Returns an array of boards and the subsequent properties

 ```js
 [